sleekweasel/CgiAdbRemote/README.md

 screen update getting in the way.)

-[Adb](http://developer.android.com/tools/help/adb.html) must be available to this script (i.e. typing 'adb' on the command-line must work); the user running it must have permissions to invoke adb on the devices.
+[Adb](http://developer.android.com/tools/help/adb.html) must be available to this script (ideally, typing 'adb' on the command-line will work, but you can specify a command-line option); the user running it must have permissions to invoke adb on the devices.

 This script requires Perl and the module HTTP::Server::Simple::CGI

-Due to the implementation of the Perl -s option, to specify a numeric value of '1' on the command-line, write it as '01'.
+Due to the implementation of the Perl -s option, to specify a numeric value of '1' to a command-line option, write it as '01'.

 ISSUES: